-My patients often ask me whether it is possible to completely remove a scar.
+My patients often ask me whether it is possible to completely scar minimizing.
 The answer to that question is no. There is no way to completely remove a scar.
-However, the appearance of a scar can usually be improved.
+However, the appearance of a scar minimizing can usually be improved.
 For non-raised scars, surgery may be an option used to alter a scar’s shape to make it less noticeable.
 Dermabrasion, microneedling, and laser resurfacing can help to make scars ‘blend in’.
 Lastly, fillers can be effective to help raise sunken scars.
 These treatments are only temporary and would need to be repeated.

 As for Frankel, she had a type of surgery called Mohs Surgery.
 This type of treatment for skin cancer allows for the removal of tissue one layer at a time and helps to save as much normal, healthy skin as possible allowing for a focus on functional and cosmetic results.
 I’m sure she has a great dermatological surgeon helping to scar minimizing as much as possible and will be prepped with all the wound care she needs to heal perfectly.